A Viking’s Walkabout – Day 25

 After Battle Hill, the Cassiar Highway ends at Highway 16, the Yellowhead Highway, in Kitwanga.
 Traveling west from there, I passed near the a village of the Kitselas Indian Band, and the Kitselas Canyon National Historic Site.

 There, I met four Kitselas woodcarvers ending their work for the day on a new totem to be raised at the new community centre under construction nearby.
 They were very gracious and shared details about their techniques and gave me permission to snap photos.
-There worksite smelled amazing, with fresh cut wood, though they all admitted they could not smell it after working on it for so long.
+Their worksite smelled amazing, with fresh cut wood, though they all admitted they could not smell it after working on it for so long.

 They then gave me a tour of buildings containing several centuries-old wooden totems that were being preserved.
 We discussed this raven which had been stolen and then recovered.
 The wings were broken off and then damaged again when they were nailed back to the body. (“Nailing!
 You should use dowels!” they exclaimed).